Storing Salt the Smart Way

 3 Factors to consider when designing your salt facility

 “There’s more to building design than just the size needed,” said Van Scoyoc.
 “The best salt storage buildings will also be designed with clearance for conveyors and tipping trucks, separate entrances for workers and equipment, and enough lighting to address safety concerns.”
-Our experienced building designers will engineer a building around all your requirements.

 A logical custom-designed building can also eliminate safety concerns by providing clear drive paths and adequate space.